Returning to a mostly empty Orchard Road on a weekday night.

 Ngee Ann City

 I ought to mention that while most shops in Ngee Ann City were “intact,” quite a few had shut down too.
-Most noticeably, Nan Bei Restaurant (one of my parents’ favourite restaurant).
+Most noticeably, Nan Bei Restaurant (one of my parents’ favourite restaurants).

 (Sigh) My weekend hangout spot at Orchard Road for near 20 years, and in part, the reason for this blog.
 Cineleisure was already doing badly last year.
 With this whole circuit-breaker business, more shops have gone away.
 I can only hope that when cinemas reopen next week, some life will return to this favourite mini-mall of mine.